html-graph/html-graph.github.io/content/edge-shape/bezier.md

 ## Bezier Edge Shape

-The Bezier shape is used by default, but it can also be explicitly set using the `setOptions` method on `CanvasBuilder`.
+The Bezier shape is used by default, but it can also be explicitly set using the `setDefaults` method on `CanvasBuilder`.

 {{< code lang="javascript">}}
 const canvas = new CanvasBuilder()
-  .setOptions({
+  .setDefaults({
     edges: {
       shape: {
         type: "bezier",